Hyde gets 1st win as manager, Orioles beat Yankees 5-3

 LIGHT YEAR

-New energy-efficient lighting has been installed in both clubhouse, with 24 fixtures on the ceiling of the Yankees room.
-The warmth of the color can be adjusted from white to yellow.
-The previously gray concrete floor of the tunnel in Yankee Stadium’s basement has been painted dark blue in the team’s color.
+Energy-efficient lighting has been installed in both clubhouses, with 24 fixtures on the ceiling of the Yankees room.
+The color can be adjusted from white to yellow.
+The gray concrete floor of the tunnel in Yankee Stadium’s basement has been painted dark blue.

 TRAINER’S ROOM